-It’s not easy to find cheap AND easy fifth wheel remodel projects out there, so we hope this post can help!
-I think we need to start though, by saying neither one of us have an eye for design.
+I think we need to start this post by saying neither one of us have an eye for design.
 Decorating is not one of our strong suits.
 But with a little bit of effort, we were able to transform our Forest River Rockwood fifth wheel into our home for little effort, time, and money.

 When we first began shopping for an older, used camper, we were a little intimidated by the amount of work we felt it was going to take to update the inside.
 While there are a ton of DIY tutorials out there, we’ve had a few too many Pinterest fails to feel confident in our skills.
 So when we found a camper that already had white cabinets and nice flooring, we were thrilled.